Quick & Easy Chinese Recipes

 Classic Sesame Noodles with Chicken

-Classic sesame noodles become a healthy meal with lean chicken and tons of veggies in this quick recipe for Asian noodles.
+Sesame noodles become a satisfying meal with lean chicken and tons of veggies in this quick, healthy noodle recipe.
 Be sure to rinse the spaghetti until it's cold, then give it a good shake in the colander until it's well drained.
 Are you a spiralizing pro?
-Swap 5 cups of raw zucchini, carrot or other veggie “noodles” for the cooked pasta.
+Swap 5 cups of raw zucchini, carrot or other veggie "noodles" for the cooked pasta.

-Moo Shu Vegetables
+Moo Shu-Style Vegetables

-This vegetarian version of the classic Chinese stir-fry, Moo Shu, uses already-shredded vegetables to cut down on the prep time.
-Serve with warm whole-wheat tortillas, Asian hot sauce and extra hoisin if desired.
+This vegetarian version of the Chinese stir-fry, Moo Shu, uses already-shredded vegetables to cut down on the prep time.
+Serve with warm Chinese-style pancakes or whole-wheat tortillas, sriracha chili sauce and extra hoisin if desired.

 Spicy Tofu Hotpot